GavenDcosta/100dayscodingchallenge-/README.md

 Day 72: C code to find if a year is leap yr or no

 Day 73: C code to find factorial

+Day 74: Implementation of stack using Linked lists